 This was the most challenging school year of almost every educator’s career.
-We’re used to certain aspects of the work getting easier over time, but there were so many new challenges in 2020-2021 that even the most experienced teachers often felt like it was their first year all over again.
+We’re used to certain aspects of the work getting easier over time, but there were so many new challenges recently that even the most experienced teachers often felt like it was their first year all over again.

 You had lots of personal and professional growth, of course … but somehow you’re feeling less confident in your abilities now than ever before.
 It’s a very weird dichotomy, to feel like you worked so hard and learned so many new things, yet there’s no sense of a commensurate payoff.